-Usage Note 37932: When doing a screening analysis using Fit Model, what are the "Orthog Coded" and "Orthog t-Test" columns?
+Usage Note 37932: When doing a screening analysis using Fit Model, what are the "Orthog Coded" and "Orthog t-Ratio" columns?

-The "Orthog Coded" and "Orthog t–Test" columns are displayed when doing effect screening for a model with correlated parameter estimates.
+The "Orthog Coded" and "Orthog t–Ratio" columns are displayed when doing effect screening for a model with correlated parameter estimates.